-The moment they arrived, the rest of the family ditched her and her mother to get a glimpse of Dodge Ridge Ski Area.
+The moment they finally arrived, the rest of the family headed up the hill to see the ski park.
+She was left at the cabin with her mother.
 She begged her mother to let her go out on her own too, just for a little while.
-PLEASE.
-Agreement was hard-won and came with so many rules and so many layers of clothing.

 She wanted to walk down the path just to see what she could see.
 The cold, clean air made her move a little faster.
 The quiet of the forest enfolded her like a secret.
-She felt older, more grownup now that she out on her own.
+She felt older, more grown-up now that she out on her own.
 Her mom watched her until she was out of sight.
 The gray hood of her jacket bobbing up and down with each skip and gallop.

 When you are six you are still allowed to skip and gallop.

-The snow was taller than she was in many spots and she knew she was almost four feet tall.
-Sometimes she got a glimpse of what was beyond the snow; but mostly it was like being in a winter tunnel.
-The path she was on was well packed; and she loved the crunching sounds her little snow boots made crunching sounds that were pleasing to her ear.
+The snow was taller than she was in many spots and she knew she was practically four feet tall.
+Sometimes she got a glimpse of what was beyond icy white berms; but mostly it was like being in a winter tunnel.
+The path she was on was well packed; and she loved the crunching sounds her little snow boots made.

 She’d overheard the grownups talking about walking to the ranger station.
-Just down the road on the left, it was easy to find and that was her plan.
+Just down the road on the left, it was easy to find.
+That was where she planned to go.
 She was sure she could do this on her own.
 She asked permission and her mother had agreed to let her explore.

-As she made her way down the path, she popped her bubble-gum and hummed under her breath as she made her way towards the ranger station.
-Her sister had worked patiently with her on the ride up in the car; and she was now an excellent bubblegum popper.
-Practicing while you were by yourself was good for honing your skill.
-Practicing when no one was around was kind of lonely.
+As she made her way down the path, she popped her bubble-gum and hummed under her breath Her older sister had worked patiently with her on the ride up in the car, she was now an excellent bubble-gum popper.
+Practicing while you were alone was good for honing your skills; but she couldn’t help but feel a bit of loneliness seeping into her.

 Alone in the quiet.
 Snow.
 Trees.
 Stumps.
 Fallen bits of pine cones discarded by squirrels and blue jays.
-Empty cabin.
+Empty cabins.
 Shuttered windows.
 No kids.
 No cars in driveways.
-No smoke from chimneys.
+No smoke plumes from chimneys.

 The sounds from the highway in the distance were barely audible.
-The sound of the forest, an echo of quiet mixed with birdsong and wind rushing through the tops of the Sugar Pines.
+The sounds of the forest, an echo of quiet mixed with birdsong and wind rushing through the tops of the Sugar Pines.
 The tree branches sometimes made a startling crack; and the snow sliding from them made a whoosh and finally a plop as it hit the ground.
-Icicles shattered and dropped like wet glass and a branch splintering beneath her boot heel on the path.
-So, not completely silent; but nearly silent.
-She becomes part of the quiet.
-Crunch of footsteps, little humming, bubblegum snap.
+Icicles shattered and dropped like wet glass.
+A branch splintered with a small snap beneath her boot heel on the path.
+She begins to blend into the near quiet.
+Crunch of footsteps, gentle humming, bubble-gum pop.

 It was further to the ranger station than she had imagined.
-Her big sister had taught her to tell time on a big clock or on her own little wrist watch.
-If she had remembered to wear her Mickey Mouse watch, she would know she’d been walking, skipping and galloping for nearly 20 minutes.
-And that was 10 minutes more than it took to get to where she was going.
+Her sister had taught her to tell time on a big clock or on her own wrist-watch.
+If she had remembered to wear her watch, she would know she’d been walking, skipping and galloping for nearly 20 minutes.
+10 minutes longer than it should take to get to where she was going.
 Even for a little girl in new boots.

-She spied something just ahead in her path.
-A perfect pine cone.
-She bent down, picked it up in her fuzzy mittens and chucked it up and behind her with all of her might.
+She spied something just ahead in her path, a perfect pine cone.
+She bent down, picked it up in her fuzzy mittens, and chucked it up and behind her as hard as she could.
 She spun around to see how far it had gone but couldn’t see where it landed.
 What she did see was snow piled high on all sides and taller than she was.
 She looked down and saw her tracks in the snow.
 They seemed to come and go in all directions and where was the path?
 Now she recognized another sound.
-It was the same sound she heard when she woke up from bad dreams.
-It was the sound of her beating heart.
-It was the sound of the beginning of panic.
+It was the same sound she heard when she woke up from nightmares.
+It was the sound of her heart pounding in her chest.

-Heart Beating, feet crunching, cars on the highway in the distance, a screeching jay.
+Heart beating hard, feet crunching, cars on the highway in the distance, a screeching jay.
 Where was the ranger station?
 Which way back to the cabin?

 Thirsty, heart beating, wet butt, panic, tears and snot sticking to her face.

-Tears were threatening again.
+Tears threatened again.
 She didn’t know how long she’d been gone; but she sensed it was too long.
-She didn’t know her mother was now starting to panic too.
+She didn’t know her mother was panicking.
 She didn’t know the sheriff had been called.
 She didn’t know her mother was crying too.

 “Save yourself,” the words whispered in her head.
-She started to move again.
-Changing direction, she hiked up a steep bank of snow to see if she could find a cabin and people.
+She started to move again and changed direction.
+She hiked up a steep bank of snow to see if she could find a cabin and people.
 She asked the universe for help.
-She called upon Jesus like her grandmother told her to.
-Nothing happened.
+She called upon Jesus just like her grandmother told her to.
+And nothing happened.
 She hiked up and up and up passing cabin after cabin.
 She knocked on doors and peered in windows.
-No one answered, no one was there.
+No one answered, no one was home.
 She changed direction again and started downhill.
 This time, much further from where she began her ascent.

 1 Hour 20 Minutes